njoyard/yarm/README.md

 { "foo": "bar" }
 ```

-There is no way to enable only one of the PUT and PATCH method at a time with
+There is currently no way to enable only one of the PUT and PATCH method at
-yarm.
-You can still implement that manually however:
+a time with yarm.
+You can still implement that manually however.

 ```javascript
 yarm.resource("patchOnly", {